 If it becomes necessary to estimate an individual's alcohol level based on their consumption of alcohol, tools such as the Widmark formula or drink charts are frequently employed.
 Drink charts are designed to give an estimate of a person's BAC based on their weight and the number of drinks consumed.
 While useful tools when properly interpreted, it must be understood that drink charts do not account for unabsorbed alcohol or alcohol that has already been eliminated from the body.
 In addition, the relationship between dose, weight and BAC can be significantly affected by the body fat percentage of the subject.
-This is due to the fact that fat contains no water into which alcohol can distribute.
+This is due to the fact that fat contains little water into which alcohol can distribute.
 Thus as body fat percentage rises, the volume of distribution goes down, and subsequently the concentration of alcohol remaining in the blood is higher.
 This means that two people of the same weight who consume the same amount of alcohol may not reach the exact same BAC if their body fat percentage, and ultimately the volume of water into which they distribute that alcohol (or volume of distribution), differs.
+Though they are closely related, it is worth noting that the apparent volume of distribution in blood, V_d , utilized in Widmark calculations of blood alcohol concentration differs from the total body water volume in liters.